AKYEGON/dukafiti/replit.md

 - July 7, 2025.
 Implemented robust localStorage-based store profile storage with timestamp tracking
 - July 7, 2025.
 Enhanced getStoreProfile and updateStoreProfile functions for reliable data persistence
 - July 7, 2025.
 Updated branding assets with new title images for sidebar and navigation
+- July 7, 2025.
+Updated collapsed sidebar to show dynamic "D" logo in dark mode and standard logo in light mode
+- July 7, 2025.
+Replaced login and register page logos with new title and slogan images featuring dynamic dark/light mode switching
 ```

 ## User Preferences